March 2013 — Present

 - Lead the efforts of the world’s largest software development network to encourage adoption of open source, open data, and open government philosophies across all levels of government.

-- Named one of the top 25 most influential people in government and technology.
+- Named one of the top 25 most influential people in government and technology and FedScoop’s Fed50 Disruptor of the Year.

 Executive Office of the President